-The Project Director, with input from Advisory Council members, school principals, and district leadership, manages the overall project.
-Anne E. Mitchell has been involved with 21st CCLC at the administrative level for 12 years.
-She is currently in her 3rd year as Project Director.
+The Program Director, with input from Advisory Council members, school principals, and district leadership, manages the overall project.
+Program Director, Anne E. Mitchell, after serving 21st CCLC at the administrative level for 12 years, moved to another position in the